jmvlangen/DnDtracker/D&D tracker/README.txt

 create them like the create command.

 The load command can also be used to load text files.
 Text files will be stored as collections of the lines in the text file.
-For more information about how text files will be stored as values, see section ... .

 ---e) Miscellaneous commands------------------------------------------------------------